ellraiser/love-build/readme.md

 # löve-build
-An app for quickly packaging LÖVE games for distribution, based off the most recent comments in [this issue](https://github.com/love2d/love/issues/890).
+An app (built in LÖVE!) for quickly packaging LÖVE games for distribution, based off the most recent comments in [this issue](https://github.com/love2d/love/issues/890).

 The goal is to make something eventually maintained by the LÖVE team that can let new developers build their games cross-platform from their own machine in a single step - with zero dependencies and no need for VMs.